 DRD's mission includes:

-1) Addressing inclusive and sustainable rural development employing people centered approach which aim to contribute the Nation’s ultimate goal of mitigating poverty rate.
+1) Addressing inclusive and sustainable rural development employing a people-centered approach which aims to contribute to the Nation’s ultimate goal of mitigating poverty rate.

-2) Strengthening community based organizations, building capacity of local communities, nurturing good governance processes.
+2) Strengthening community-based organizations, building the capacity of local communities, nurturing good governance processes.

-3) Mitigating natural and social disasters and creation of resilient communities.
+3) Mitigating natural and social disasters and the creation of resilient communities.

 Cuso International terms and conditions allow you to lead a modest and healthy lifestyle while being effective in your placement.
 This support package will cover basic living expenses for one volunteer and is not intended to cover home-based expenses (ex. loans, support payments, etc.) or luxury items such as imported items in placement or international personal travel.